Alliance of Vojvodina Hungarians: Modern period

 In 2012, they participated in the parliamentary election, local elections, provincial election and presidential election.
 In the parliamentary election, they won 1.75% of the vote and 5 seats in the National Assembly, in Novi Sad they won one seat while in Subotica they won 22.52% of the vote, in the provincial election they won 5.83% of the vote and 7 seats, and in the presidential election, in the first round, Pásztor won 1.62% of the vote in the first round while in the second round he supported Boris Tadić.
 Since the 2014 parliamentary election, they have been supporting the ruling SNS-led coalition.
 In 2014 they won 2.1% of the vote and 6 seats in the parliament, in 2016 they won 1.5% of the vote and lost two seats and then in 2020 they won 2.23% of the vote and got 5 more seats in the parliament.

+Bálint Pásztor was elected as leader of the VMSZ at a party convention in Senta on 2 March 2024.
+The only candidate for the position, he received the support of 333 out of 335 delegates in attendance.

 Political positions

 Besides being supportive of Hungarian minority interests, the Alliance of Vojvodina Hungarians also maintains a conservative ideology, and is also supportive of regionalism.
 Its foreign policies are considered to be pro-Western, and it supports Serbia's accession to the European Union and NATO.
 It was considered a social-democratic party until 2010, when it shifted their support towards the Serbian Progressive Party and Fidesz.

 It is positioned on the centre-right on the political spectrum.
 It is also an associate member of the European People's Party.

+In the Parliamentary Assembly of the Council of Europe, VMSZ has been associated with the European People's Party since 2007.